Panopticon-Project/panopticon-admin/ROADMAP.md

 * Overform outreach
 * Recruit mantainers and social media coordinators
 * Provide curated information on APTs and nation states
-* Provide an open threat intelligence feed
+* Provide an open threat intelligence feed to anyone that might need it

 ### Low Level Roadmap
+To contribute to any of these elements of the roadmap, separate from contributing to the informational repositiories, please email panopticonproject at protonmail.com

 #### Build the contribution framework